I mentioned before how I had a hate/hate relationship with my red couch.

 I could do this!

-After it was finished, it looked like I was hiding bodies in my couch.
+After I finished it, it looked like I was hiding bodies on my couch.

 And what was worse was that after anyone would sit on it, you would need to reposition the slipcover all over again.

 Every.
 Single.
 Time.

 One day I came home from work and the slipcover was hanging entirely off one side of the sofa.